perrygeo/pytsp/README.md

 # pyconcorde

-A python interface to Concorde, a solver for the traveling salesman problem.
+A python interface to external solvers for the traveling salesman problem.

+Support for
-Concorde is available free of charge for research use at http://www.math.uwaterloo.ca/tsp/concorde.html
+* Concorde, available free of charge for research use at http://www.math.uwaterloo.ca/tsp/concorde.html
+* LKH, available free of charge for research use at http://www.akira.ruc.dk/~keld/research/LKH/

-It is the user's responsibility to install Concorde and ensure compliance with the terms of use.
-When done installing make sure the `concorde` executable is on your path or set `CONCORDE="/path/to/your/concorde"` as an environment variable.
+It is the user's responsibility to install these solvers and ensure compliance with the terms of use.
+When done installing
+make sure the binaries (`concorde` and/or `LKH`) are on your `PATH` or set `CONCORDE` and/or `LKH` environment variables to their respective binaries.

 ## Overview